meetvaghasiya23/Excel-Vrinda-Store-Dashboard/README.md

 ## Steps

-1) **Data Cleaning**: In order to clean up the data, we utilise Excel's "Find and Replace" feature together with the Filters to check for duplicate entries and null values.
+1) **Data Cleaning**: To clean up the data, we utilize Excel's "Find and Replace" feature with the Filters to check for duplicate entries and null values.

 ---------
-2) **Data Processing**: We process information that will aid in our analysis.
+2) **Data Processing**: We process information to aid our analysis.
 We also need to know the gender-age connection, but that will be a laborious effort at certain ages.
-Thus, we categorise people of different ages:
+Thus, we categorize people of different ages:

-  IF the age>=50 => "Senior",
+  If the age>=50 => "Senior",
-  IF the age>=30 => "Adult",
+  If the age>=30 => "Adult",
   Else "Teenager"

-- Additionally, we need the month for our study, so we utilise Excel's =TEXT() method to extract the month from our Date column.
+- Additionally, we need the month for our study, so we utilize Excel's =TEXT() method to extract the month from our Date column.
 -----------
 3) **Data Analysis**: We created Pivot tables and charts with the help of which we extracted insights.